 - Add the sour cream, vanilla extract, and coconut extract to the mixture.

-- Whip the ingredients on medium speed until well combined.
-Scrape down the sides and up the bottom of the bowl as needed. *The mixture may look curdled do the different ingredients being combined with the butter.
+- Whip the ingredients at medium speed until they are well combined.
+Scrape down the sides and up the bottom of the bowl as needed.

-- Set the mixer to low speed and slowly add the dry ingredients and coconut milk to the mixture.
+The mixture may look curdled due to the different ingredients being combined with the butter. - Set the mixer to low speed and slowly add the dry ingredients and coconut milk to the mixture.

 - Continue to whip the ingredients on low speed until they are well combined.

-- Add the shredded coconut flakes and mix by hand to make sure there’s no batter stuck to the bottom of the bowl. *The cake batter will be very thick.
+- Add the shredded coconut flakes and mix by hand to ensure the batter does not stick to the bottom of the bowl.

 Preheat the oven to 350°F.